MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-linear-model.md

 Stepwise linear regression is an algorithm that helps you determine which variables are most important to a regression model.
 You provide a minimal, or lower, model formula and a maximal, or upper, model formula, and using forward selection, backward elimination, or bidirectional search, the algorithm determines the model formula that provides the best fit based on an AIC selection criterion.

 In SAS, stepwise linear regression is implemented through PROC REG.
-In open source R, it is implemented through the function *step*.
+In open-source R, it is implemented through the function *step*.
 The problem with using the function *step* in R is that the size of the data set that can be analyzed is severely limited by the requirement that all computations must be done in memory.

 RevoScaleR provides an implementation of stepwise linear regression that is not constrained by the use of "in-memory" algorithms.
 Stepwise linear regression in RevoScaleR is implemented by the functions *rxLinMod* and *rxStepControl*.